officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 - An **Architecture Description** is used to express an Architecture of a System
 - **System** is used as a placeholder – e.g., it could refer to an enterprise, a system of systems, a product line, a service, a subsystem, or software
 - Every System inhabits its **Environment**
-- Systems have architectures
+- Systems have **architectures**
 - An **Architecture Description** (*AD*) is an artifact that expresses an Architecture

 ---

 ![bg right:60% 99%](https://github.com/officegeek/image/raw/main/Core-Realm.png)
 # Core of AD
-The Standard is organized around the terms and concepts of this diagram
+<span style="color:blue;">The Standard is organized around the terms and concepts of this diagram</span>

-It depicts the contents of an AD and the relations between those content items when applying the Standard to produce an Architecture Description to express an Architecture for some System of Interest.
+It depicts the contents of an **AD and the relations** between those content items when applying the Standard to produce an Architecture Description to express an Architecture for some System of Interest.

 ---